AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

   exceptions is allowed (see :ref:`Raising Exceptions and Other Error Signaling Mechanisms`).

+* Unless explicitly specified as (possibly) nonreturning, subprograms should always terminate when called on inputs satisfying the subprogram precondition.
+While care is taken in |GNATprove| to reduce possibilities of unsoundness resulting from nonreturning subprograms, it is possible that axioms generated for nonreturning subprograms not specified as such may lead to unsoundness.
+See :ref:`Nonreturning Procedures`.

 * Generic code is not analyzed directly.
 Doing so would require lengthy contracts on generic parameters, and would restrict the kind of code that can be analyzed, e.g. by forcing the variables read/written by a generic